DMARC is short for Domain-based Message Authentication, Reporting and Conformance. As the name suggests, DMARC records enable a few different things:

 The Zone Editor automatically creates a name for the new record (here _dmarc.example.net.), and for the record’s value it suggests using the None policy.
 Which brings us to the first DMARC element…

 A DMARC policy tells receiving mail servers what they should do with an email if the SPF or DKIM check fails.
 There are three options:

 It might seem odd that None is the default policy.
 There is a good reason for that though.
 Because DMARC can report on email deliveries you can first set the policy to None and then check the reports to see if any genuine emails would have been rejected.
 In other words, you don’t have to dive in head-first.
 Instead, you can first create a basic DMARC record and then gradually tweak the policy.

 If your SPF and DKIM records have been set up correctly there shouldn’t be any accidental email rejections.
 However, there are many edge cases (such as the issue that SPF often doesn’t work well with email forwarding).
-It therefore recommended to start with the None policy, and to only switch to a stricter policy when the email reports show that there are no issues.
+It is therefore recommended to start with the None policy, and to only switch to a stricter policy when the email reports show there are no issues.

 Image: The DMARC options shown in cPanel’s Zone Editor.

 Most of the default options are sensible choices and you probably want to keep them as they are.
 The only exceptions are the Send Aggregate Mail Reports To and Send Failure Reports To options.
 You can use these options to get information about emails sent from your domain.
-We will discuss these two options first and then briefly explain the other optional parameters.
+I will discuss these two options first and then briefly explain the other optional parameters.